SEV328 - Water and Wastewater Treatment

 Abdol Ghafouri Rouzbehani

 Campus: 2 x 1 hour classes per week, 1 x 2 hour seminar per week, 2 x 3 hour practicals per trimester.
-Students must attend and participate in practical activities for this unit at scheduled sessions on multiple days during the trimester.
+Students are required to attend and participate in practical activities for this unit at scheduled sessions on multiple days during the trimester.

-Cloud (online): In addition to recordings of located classes and seminars, there will be 1 x 1 hour seminar per week facilitated through BB Collaborate.
-Students must attend and participate in practical activities at the Geelong Waurn Ponds Campus on the particular scheduled day during the trimester intensive week.
+Students are required to attend and participate in practical activities at the Geelong Waurn Ponds Campus on the particular scheduled day during the trimester intensive week.

 The unit will address the following areas: